Multi-Sensor Coordinate Alignment: Production-Grade SE(3) Frame Unification

 points_h = np.hstack([points, ones])

-# Compose transformation chain (right-to-left application order)
+# Pre-compose the chain once (right-to-left application order)

 T_composed = np.eye(4, dtype=np.float64)